 Kenshiro: You loved her even more than I did, Shin.
 No one can love or hate with more passion than a madman.

 Also from the dubbed movie, the totally kickass way that Kenshiro accepts Jagi's fight challenge-

 Kenshiro: Is that panic I hear in your voice?
 Don't worry, it'll all be over soon.

-- Souther's South Star Phoenix Fist is awesome to witness, involving him literally flying into the air and conjuring an image of a phoenix around him.
+Tenshō Jūji Hō (Heaven-Soaring Cross Phoenix), the ultimate technique and only stance in Souther's Nanto Hōō Ken, is awesome to witness, involving him literally flying into the air and conjuring an image of a phoenix around him.

-- Ken saves a couple that gave him shelter from a trio of bandits.
+In the 1995 direct-to-video live-action film, Ken saves a couple that gave him shelter from a trio of bandits.
 The first he kills by kicking his foot through a wall, the bandit's jaw is bent out.
 Much like a panel from the manga the bandit tries to adjust it before dying.
 The second is punched in the back until his torso breaks.
 The last guy gets the 100 Cracked Fist move and while it lacks the traditional year or music power up it gets suspense as the bandit's head starts deforming and explodes off screen.
-Sadly after that the film makers forgot they were making a Hokuto no Ken movie and Ken no longer has super strength and there are no special martial arts.
+Sadly after that the filmmakers forgot they were making a Hokuto no Ken movie and Ken no longer has super strength and there are no special martial arts.

 Let's face it, Kenshiro is THE walking CMOA in general, taking on and defeating some of the most powerful and horrific villains ever put to paper.